CLICK TO PLAY THIS EPISODE

 [08:25] Salade de chèvre chaud.
 This is a green salad with grilled goat cheese toast on top.
 To make this recipe, Annie uses a balsamic glaze to decorate the plate first.
 The goat cheese we mention is pictured below.
 You don’t have to get that brand, but this one works well.
 I am quite sure I have seen this food item in America at the better grocery stores such as Target.

 [12:20] Salade de foie gras.
-You can get foie gras on Amazon, serve on a bed of lettuce with some lightly toasted white bread.
+You can get the same foie gras you’d buy in France on Amazon, serve on a bed of lettuce with some lightly toasted white bread.

 [14:40] Endive salad with Walnuts and Blue Cheese.
 Use the white chicory to make this.